-CECG Approach to Child Protection
+CECG Approach to Child Safety

-- The National Principles for Child Safe Organisations and National Catholic Safeguarding Standards - 5.1 The National Principles for Child Safe Organisations and the National Catholic Safeguarding Standards are the minimum standards adopted by the Archdiocese of Canberra and Goulburn Catholic Education to ensure that children and young people enrolled in our Schools and Early Learning Centres (ELC) and attending our School Aged and Vacation Care are cared for in a child-friendly and safe environment.
-Compliance with these Principles and Standards is audited by CECG as part of a three year cycle.
+5. Child Safe Standards

+- 5.1 The National Principles for Child Safe Organisations2 and the National Catholic Safeguarding Standards3 are the minimum standards adopted by the Archdiocese of Canberra and Goulburn Catholic Education to ensure that children and young people enrolled in our Schools and Early Learning Centres (ELC) and attending our School Aged and Vacation Care are cared for in a child-friendly and safe environment.
+Compliance with these Principles and Standards is audited by CECG as part of a three-year cycle. - 5.2 CECG implements the National Child Safe Standards and the equivalent ACT laws.
+It is in line with CECG ethos and legally required under the NSW Children's Guardian Act 2019.